ruscoe/tincan/README.md

 Depending on your version of nginx, the second line might be missing.

-Note that you can also place your site configuration file directly into /etc/nginx/conf.d/ if you want to.
-Just rename it from tincan.local to tincan.conf.

-The sites-available / sites-enabled structure is just a convenient way of enabling and disabling sites using symlinks.

 Continue on to the Configuration section.

 ## Configuration